keenanhi/keenanhi.github.io/mini-series/getting-started/_drafts/2015-04-24-Get-Started-Part-2.md

 ##### Audio Quality

-Space and time are two aspects of the "real world" that the digital world absolutely cannot recreate, and this turns out to be crucially important in recreating sound waves, which can get pretty darn fast, and pretty darn small, and on which you could zoom in, forever, both in space and time.
+Space and time are two aspects of the "real world" that the digital world absolutely cannot perfectly recreate, and this turns out to be crucially important in recreating sound waves, which can get pretty darn fast, and pretty darn small, and on which you could zoom in, forever, both in space and time.
 In the digital world, we *need* a smallest, otherwise our computers would not be able to handle the size of the audio file.
 We need a discrete chunk of electrons to be our smallest chunk.
 Luckily, there is a point below which our ears can't hear the difference between real world audio and digital audio if this discrete chunk is small enough.
 Generally, the smaller you go, the higher the **quality** of the recording.
 In audio, we call each discrete chunk a **sample**.
 Thus, the more samples you have in any given time or space, the higher the objective quality of your audio.

 (This is the same language we use for things like drum samples; sample just means a chunk of audio.
 For this discussion, however, when we use the word sample, we are refering to the *smallest* chunk.
 In fact, a drum sample as we normally think of it is actually made up of many, many smaller samples.
 This is not meant to confuse; only to clarify that the sample we are refering to is the smallest sample)